 Many riders ask me what they should eat for breakfast on the morning of a race.
 You might expect a scientific answer supported by a list of nutritional studies supporting it.
 The real answer is "whatever you eat for breakfast every other day of the week."
 The morning of a race isn't the day to try and make changes to your diet, even if they're improvements.
 You want to eat the foods you're familiar and comfortable with, and you know won't upset your stomach.
 Whatever you eat, be sure to finish your last meal no later than three hours before the start of your race.

 When you're ready to leave the house, repeat the mantra and double-check your bag.
 One argument for waiting until the morning of the race to pack rather than the night before is so you can see and make sure you have everything you need, rather than trying to remember if you put it in there.
-But it always takes less time to double-check what you packed than pack it in the first place.
+But it always takes less time to double-check what you packed than it does to pack it in the first place.

-You should leave so that you'll arrive two hours before the start of a road race (three if it's a cyclocross race), and have a bottle to drink and food available if you get hungry or if it's a long drive.
+You should leave so that you'll arrive two hours before the start of a road race or criterium (three if it's a cyclocross race), and have a bottle to drink and food available if you get hungry or if it's a long drive.
 Planning on arriving two hours before the start gives you time to stop for coffee or gas, get a flat in the car, or get stuck in traffic without missing your race.
 Once you're there, it gives you the first hour to register, see if the race is on time, chit-chat, pin numbers, go to the bathroom, change into your riding clothes, put your race wheels on, and make any last minute adjustments to your bike.

-Ideally, you want to be on your bike one hour before the start, give yourself a 15-30-minute warm up window, and then be back at the car to take off your warm up clothes, and make final preparations.
+Ideally, you want to be on your bike one hour before the start, giving yourself a 15-30-minute warm up window, and then be back at the car to take off your warm up clothes, and make final preparations.
 Check in at the start/finish area 15 minutes before your start to see if the race is on time and be prepared to line up then.
 The first race of the day is to the start line, so don't be late.
 If you get hungry in that last hour, 100-250 calories of energy bars, home-made rice cakes, or any easy to digest real food is ok, just enough to keep the feeling of being hungry away, but so much that you go to the start with a full stomach.

-Back at the car, take the time to pack your bag up neatly, with a separate plastic bag for your dirty laundry.
+Back at the car, take the time to pack your bag up neatly, with a separate bag for your dirty laundry.
 Make sure you rehydrate on the drive home, particularly with plain water after you've finished your recovery drink.
 The recovery drink will be ideal in that first 30 minutes before you're really ready to eat.
 Try to have a normal meal within an hour, and pack food if you can, rather than succumbing to roadside fast food.
 It'll save time on your drive home, and keep you from having a stomach ache the whole time, too.

 Even though the focus of this article is to help you with a set, regular pre-race routine, it's also important to note that in order to be a successful cyclist, you have to be flexible and able to go with the flow as well.
 Sometime situations out of your control will arise that might keep you from having the same oatmeal you always eat, or getting a bagel on the way out at your normal coffee shop.
 Realize that minor deviations, and perhaps even catastrophic deviations, won't destroy all the fitness you've built up to that point.
 Stay focused on your event, and make the most of any bad scenarios.
 Part of your plan should always include being ready to abandon it as situations change.
 A routine will help you be relax and prepare, but if you're too rigid it can backfire and cause you more of the stress that you were trying to avoid.